 The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and which enable them to ensure that the financial statements comply with the Companies (Guernsey) Law, 2008.
 They have a general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-Under applicable law and regulations, the Directors are also responsible for preparing a Directors' Report and Corporate Governance Statement.
-The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
+Under applicable law and regulations, the Directors are also responsible for preparing a Directors' Report and Corporate Governance Statement that comply with company law and regulations.